KaterinaWalter/javadocs/docs/unit2/notes204.md

 ## Multiway Selection: Nested `if` Statements

 If statements can be **nested** _inside_ other if statements.
-> This is like asking a "follow-up question" _after_ asking passing the first one.
+> This is like asking a "follow-up question" _after_ passing an initial one.

 ![image-small](https://www.macalester.edu/russian-studies/wp-content/uploads/sites/535/2013/08/matryoshka646.jpg)

 Nested if statements consist of if, if-else, or if-else-if statements within if, if-else, or if-else-if statements.
-The Boolean expression of the inner nested if statement is evaluated only if the Boolean expression of the outer if statement evaluates to true.
+The Boolean expression of the _inner_ nested if statement is evaluated only if the Boolean expression of the _outer_ if statement evaluates to true.

 ```java
 if (boolean expression) {